patryk-studniak/nf-mvp/README.md

 6. Player:

 -   Video player is a custom implementation just for MVP and presentation purposes.
 For production development, it should be investigated and used a third-party library which is well tested and more reliable.
-- To not overcome too complex solutions for player controls, the timeline has been left as not fully functional.
+- To not come up with too complex solutions for player controls, the timeline has been left as not fully functional.
   In order to have it working, the team is supposed to do research and find the most reliable solution that is already available on the market and implement it according to the project requirements.
   Investigation could take more time and effort than it was expected for MVP.